tfiers/preload/README.md

 # Preload

 Python programs often seem to "hang" in the beginning.
 This is due to heavy modules being imported.
-This package lets the user now what is happening, to avoid this impression:
+This package lets the user know what is happening, to avoid this impression:

 ![A console showing the output of the program under "Usage"](https://raw.githubusercontent.com/tfiers/preload/master/example.gif)